 Bias Disguised as Choice

 Hopefully, you can see how choice and prejudice differ.
 To spot this tactic’s use, you need to identify the decision’s intent.
 Delve into the premise of the argument.
 One way to spot prejudice hiding as a neutral choice is the lack of clarity in the purpose.
 Ask these questions:

 - Do they tell you why this choice is correct?

 - Is the outcome of the decision neutral, or does it result in harmful effects?

-- Is the real motive bias disguised as choice?
+- Is the actual motive bias disguised as choice?

 - Does the decision reveal negative prejudice against any person or group (gender, race, ethnicity, sexual preference)?